cmu-sei/redemption/doc/test.md

 ###### State F: satisfactory=wontfix|false, verdict=false, patch=empty, is-false-positive=false

-The alert was a false positive, and the code wasn't repaired, but for reasons other than the alert being deemed a false-positive
+The alert was a false positive, and Redemption provided no repair.
+However, Redemption did not acknowledge that the alert was a false positive (and thus its lack of repair was for a completely different reason.)

 ###### State G: satisfactory=wontfix|false, verdict=false, patch=nonempty